 We are now only accepting applications for Fall admission.
-The fall application deadline is March 15 for the following option areas: Exercise Science, Exercise Nutrition and Physiology, Coaching and Athlete Development, and Sport and Exercise Psychology.
+The fall application deadline is March 15 for the following option areas: Exercise Science, Coaching and Athlete Development, and Sport and Exercise Psychology.
 The fall deadline for Sport Medicine and Injury Studies is April 15.
 The fall application deadline is June 1 for the following option areas: Adapted Physical Education and Individualized Studies.
 Students interested in the sport management option are encouraged to visit their website for deadlines.

 ASI Student Research Grant